iGaming17 min readMay 2026By · Banking Lead

 One of the most common causes of acquirer onboarding delays is unrealistic expectations about the process.
 Here is what a realistic Tier-1 bank acquirer onboarding looks like:

 You submit the application pack.
-The acquirer’s compliance team will typically come back within 5–10 business days with a request for additional documents.
-This is normal — the first document request is rarely the last.
+The acquirer's compliance team will typically come back within 5–10 business days with a request for additional documents.
+This is normal, not a problem — the first document request is rarely the last.
 Have your company structure, UBO documentation, AML/KYC policy, and processing history ready to provide immediately.

 The acquirer's risk team reviews your business model, player geography, and transaction profile.
 They will also review your live site — terms and conditions, responsible gambling tools, age verification, and bonus terms.
 Incomplete or non-compliant T&Cs will cause delays here.